Header menu logo Euclid

 Field type: float

-The W component of this Quaternion.
+The field holding the W component of this Quaternion.

 Field type: float